SauloLacerdaP/Brasileirao-Cards-Analysis/README.md

 Exploratory Data Analysis (EDA) of **yellow and red cards** in the Brazilian Football League (Brasileirão) **2014 - 2024**.

-This project investigates how cards are distributed across seasons, positions, teams, and players, highlighting discipline trends in Brazilian football.
+This project investigates how cards are distributed across seasons, positions, teams, and players, highlighting discipline trends in Brazilian soccer.

 ---